 What if I cannot afford the personal contribution?

-A bursary scheme is available for those who may struggle with the personal contribution.
-Individuals who may require a bursary should apply for suitable teams with a lower personal contribution.
+A bursary scheme is available for those who may struggle to pay the personal contribution.

 Click here to apply for the Exodus Team Bursary.

 Can I apply after the deadline?

 The early application deadline is 1st March at midnight and applicants will then start to be accepted onto teams.
 Those teams which are full will then close, and many teams will close on the 1st March.

 Where spaces are still available, however, some teams may remain open for a short time.
 All teams will generally be closed by the end of March.

 How does Exodus decide who will get onto a team?

 Exodus seeks to find a way for every applicant to end up on a team.
 However, often a team will be oversubscribed, an applicant may not be suited to the options they have chosen or all the teams in an area may be oversubscribed.

 In this event, team leaders will meet applicants for an informal interview where preference will be give to those who: